Moshoeshoe I: Reign

 In October Moshoeshoe wrote to both Smith and Warden, explaining that he had acted in self-defense and intended to maintain cordial relations with the British.
-In February 1852, the British agreed to redraw the boundaries in the south-west and to cease colonial interference into inter-tribal conflicts in exchange for the restoration of the cattle the Basuto had stole since September 1850.
-Negotiations fell through and Smith's replacement Major-General Sir George Cathcart was waiting for the hostilities with the Xhosa to wane before launching a punitive expedition against the Basuto.
+In February 1852, the British agreed to redraw the boundaries in the south-west and to cease colonial interference into inter-tribal conflicts in exchange for the restoration of the cattle the Basotho had stolen since September 1850.
+Negotiations fell through and Smith's replacement Major-General Sir George Cathcart was waiting for the hostilities with the Xhosa to wane before launching a punitive expedition against the Basotho.

-On 20 December 1852, a British expeditionary forced clashed with the Basuto in the Battle of Berea.
-A combination of poor British planning and determined Basuto resistance resulted in a temporary British retreat from the area.
+On 20 December 1852, a British expeditionary forced clashed with the Basotho in the Battle of Berea.
+A combination of poor British planning and determined Basotho resistance resulted in a temporary British retreat from the area.
 Fearing that a second British assault would result in his military defeat, Moshoeshoe sued for peace attaining favorable terms and restoring amicable relations with the British.
-In 1853, Moshoeshoe grew tired of Sekonyela's raiding, deciding to decisively deal with the Batlakoa.
-In November 1853, the Basuto army defeated the Batlakoa and their Koranna allies at the battle of Khoro-e-Betloa, subsequently seizing their stronghold of Jwalaboholo.
-The bulk of the Batlakoa either scattered or joined the Basuto.
+In 1853, Moshoeshoe grew tired of Sekonyela's raiding, deciding to decisively deal with the Batlokoa.
+In November 1853, the Basotho army defeated the Batlakoa and their Koranna allies at the battle of Khoro-e-Betloa, subsequently seizing their stronghold of Jwalaboholo.
+The bulk of the Batlakoa either scattered or joined the Basotho.
 The British pulled out of the region in 1854, causing the formation of the Boer Orange Free State.